TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 They couldn’t have been older than ten.
 They were all carrying breadfruit, a staple food that grows everywhere on the island.
 When the green fruit becomes edible, it literally drops from the sky.
 A quick roasting turns it into an aromatic starch that tastes like freshly baked bread.

 I turned on my old digital camera.
 The kids lined up and stared at it.
 The youngest kid goofed off, and another proudly showed off his breadfruit.
 The other three kids just looked on.
 There wasn't the kind of wide-open, grateful grin that a tourist might hope for to smooth out the creases of his own conscience.
 It was more complicated than that.
 Their expressions were a concoction of different ingredients: part shyness, part solemnity, part suspicion, part incredulity.
-What was this Chinês doing in their village, idling alone on the path that they used for work?
+What were these Chinês doing in their village, idling alone on the path they used for work?

 Had they asked, I couldn’t have answered.

-I wasn’t anywhere close to laughing as Nina pulled my oily hand closer to the flame.
+I wasn’t close to laughing as Nina pulled my oily hand closer to the flame.
 A droplet of the palm grease sizzled as it dripped on the stovetop.

 Nina moved my hand over the fire, like a kid on a dare hovering her finger across a candle flame.
 My hand did not catch on fire or hurt any more than it already was.
 The oil turned angry red in the heat.
 “Leve-leve,” I said aloud.
 She repeated it like a stern schoolmarm, pleased that her pupil was finally learning.
 “Leve-leve.”